 Teddy Pig: Teddy Pig (can I call you Teddy?) rarely reviews books, unfortunately.
 His focus is on e-book readers and the like.
 When he does review a book, it's a treat: he offers a highly personal perspective on BDSM and gay fiction.
 Teddy Pig's reviews are sincere, a little cranky, and sometimes in verse.
 Happily, he's perfectly willing to review older books.
 Here's a snippet of his review of the best book on gay trapeze artists ever written, published in 1979:

+The Catch Trap in my opinion is more than just the average gay or even straight epic historical romantic codpiece ripper.
+Sure there is sex and heartache and drama and lots of heavy sighs and a couple of very violent moments but they are not the best part.
 There are distinct gay life lessons, real valid messages falling out of these pages even though it is written by an obviously intelligent but none the less straight woman.